AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-2-create-a-push-campaign.md

 ![properties section](/help/summit/l820-lab-workbook/assets/2-3-1-4-properties-section.png)

 1. Give your campaign a name.
 Make sure to start the name with your seat number, so you can easily find your campaign again.
-For example if your seat number is 99: `99 - 10% Discount Campaign`.
+For example, if your seat number is 99: `99 - 10% Discount Campaign`.
-2. If you like,you can add a description but it is not required for this exercise.
+2. If you like, you can add a description, but it is not required for this exercise.

 ##### 2. **[!UICONTROL Audience section]**